Well, the windows & frames have for the time being, Won!

 Sanded the bench vent.

-I do that by sanding with the tape still in place to use the tape as the thickness guide.
+I do that by sanding with the tape still in place to use the tape as

 Remove tape after sanding.